Dorischisom/OIBSIP_DataAnalytics_Task03/README.md

 from sklearn.ensemble import RandomForestClassifier from sklearn.metrics import classification_report, confusion_matrix, precision_recall_curve, average_precision_score

-# Load the dataset
+# To Load the dataset
 df = pd.read_csv("creditcard.csv")

-# Display the shape (number of rows, number of columns)
+# To Display the shape (number of rows, number of columns)
 print("Dataset Shape:", df.shape)

-# Display the first few rows of the dataset
+# To Display the first few rows of the dataset
 print("\nFirst 5 rows of the dataset:")
 print(df.head())

-# Check data types and non-null counts for each column
+# To Check data types and non-null counts for each column
 print("\nDataFrame Info:")
 df.info()

-# Check for missing values in each column
+# To Check for missing values in each column
 print("\nMissing values per column:") print(df.isnull().sum())